CreeveyLab/fast_triplet_count/README.md

 # fast_triplet_count
-This tool reads a fasta file (either gzippped or uncompressed) and calculates the frequency of all triplets.
+This tool reads a fasta file (either gzippped or uncompressed) and calculates the frequency of all triplets (codons if the data provided are CDS sequences).

 ## Prerequisites: